Potato time!

 • Mulching around the lettuces with an organic mulch like pea or lucerne straw will help keep the soil moist.
 When watering lettuces, it’s best to water around the base of the plant rather than overhead, which helps minimise the risk of disease.

 • Aphids can be attracted to and damage the tender young lettuce seedlings.
 Aphids can be black, grey, brown or very well camouflaged green.
-Control aphids by spraying each week with Yates Natures Way Vegie Insect Spray Natrasoap Ready to Use, which is a soap based spray that’s certified for use in organic gardening.
+Control aphids by spraying each week with Yates Natures Way Vegie Insect Spray Natrasoap, a soap-based spray that’s certified for use in organic gardening.

 • Keep an eye out for voracious snails and slugs too, which can be controlled with a light sprinkling of Yates Blitzem Snail Slug Pellets.